In page navigation

 - Deposit funds.
 Log into your broker account and select the option to deposit funds.
 Depending on your broker you’ll have a variety of payment options available; most brokers accept bank transfers and debit card payments, but not all accept e-wallets such as PayPal.
 Select your preferred payment method and deposit the amount of money you wish to invest in National Express shares.

 - Place an order for NEX stock.
-Now navigate to the broker’s buying stocks page (a link to this can be found in the menu on the website).
-Here you’ll be able to search for National Express’ ticker symbol NEX) and see the current price at which the stock is trading.
-If you’re happy with the price, enter the amount of shares you wish to buy and place your order.
+Search for National Express’ ticker symbol (NEX) and see the current price at which the stock is trading.
+If you’re happy with the price, enter the amount of shares you want and place your order.

 National Express (LON: NEX) is a British public transport company that offers coach and bus travel as well as rail services in 10 countries around the world, as well as international coach travel around Europe.
 National Express was born out of the public National Bus Company in the UK and was first listed on the London Stock Exchange in 1992.